VimanyuAgg/Have_a_seat/README.md

 ##Target Audience:
 ###@Consumers:
-Foodies who wish to eat at a diner in a specific location without making prior reservations.
+Foodies who wish to dine in a specific location without making prior reservations.

 ###@Owners:
-Restaurant owner who doesn’t want to waste food and have seats in their restaurant when nearby restaurant is full.
+Restaurant owner who doesn’t want to waste food, would like to expand their customer-base by targeted marketing and have seats in their restaurant when nearby restaurant is full.

 ##Proposed Solution:
 ###@Consumers: